-It’s not going to be another work from home journal, or similar series of articles.
 Within the past few months, I had a lot of interactions with various community members, IT Pros, business professionals, read/watched a lot of social network posts, blogs, trainings, follow discussions on the topic.
-I wouldn’t say its general rule, but the concept of Digital Transformation was kind of super charged and rushed within the past 2 months, since the global lock-down occurred.
+The concept of Digital Transformation was super charged, since the global lock-down occurred.

 This shows that the Digital Transformation initiative, which is alive for couple of years, suddenly pushed forward and expanded significantly.
-The process is heavily influenced by the way we changed how we do business today – how we “go” to work, how we interact with colleagues, customers, and partners.
-The change is mostly visible during “attendance” on meetings, conferences, trainings.
-Given the time, we may realize that some tasks are more easily and efficiently done vie digital presence, rather than physical.
-I don’t expect that we will go to the “dark side of the Moon” and move to the other extreme, but the way how we interact, from business perspective, is changed.
+The process is heavily influenced by the way how we do business today – how we “go” to work, how we interact with colleagues, customers, and partners.
+The change is mostly visible during “attendance” on meetings, conferences, and trainings.

 We see this trough impressive number and statistics, published for various cloud services – Microsoft Teams reported 2.7 billion minutes of talk within a day, increase of utilization was at 775%, 44 million daily users at peak.
 Google had similar experiences with their services as well, Google Meet has 2 million users per day added (they even enabled it to function with Google Classroom), over 2 billion minutes on daily basis.
-Some of the services, like Zoom, also recorded significant increase in utilization and popularity, but also serous security issues and privacy concerns were exposed (most recent one is that half a million accounts are available on Dark web to be bought).
+Some of the services, like Zoom, also recorded significant increase in utilization and popularity.
+This exposed serous security issues and privacy concerns (i.e. half a million accounts are available on Dark web for purchase).